 Many people use the terms junk debt buyer and debt collector interchangeably, but they are not the same.
 A junk debt buyer is a company that purchases junk debt with the intent of collecting on it.

 In comparison, a debt collector is a third-party company that collects debt payments for other companies.
-Junk debt buyers may collect their own debt or they may outsource this work to a debt collection agency.
+Junk debt buyers may collect their own debt or outsource this work to a debt collection agency.

 Do junk debt buyers have an impact on your credit?

 If you have a bill or loan sent to collections, it will affect your credit.
 Junk debt buyers can report you to the three major credit bureaus — Experian, Equifax, and TransUnion.
+They are often responsible for multiple reportings of the same debt as they sell it to other junk debt buyers.

 Delinquencies and charge-offs won’t stay on your credit report forever, but most will stay there for up to seven years.
 And paying junk debt buyers won’t remove the negative mark from your credit report, though it will be updated to show that you made your payment.

-You may be able to negotiate with a junk debt buyer for a pay for delete arrangement.
+You may be able to negotiate with a junk debt buyer for a pay-for-delete arrangement.
 This means that you’ll pay the debt in full if they agree to remove the account from your credit report.

-However, this strategy is not guaranteed to work and you’ll want to get the agreement in writing before making any payments.
+However, this strategy is not guaranteed to work, and you’ll want to get the agreement in writing before making any payments.

 How do you know if your debt has been sold?